 EMBEDDING LOCAL INNOVATION

-Matching creative local talent with client CSR objectives
+Matching creative local talent with CSR objectives

 Written by Mark Abernathy

-Photogaphy by Andreas Smetan
+Photography by Andres Smetan

 International Convention Centre Sydney at Darling Harbour is an iconic venue in the midst of Sydney’s main visitor precinct.
 It has hosted major events such as Sibos, CEBIT and the Salesforce World Tour and is Australia’s largest convention, exhibition and entertainment venue, with 70 meeting rooms, three tiered theatres, 35,000sqm of exhibition space and a ballroom that can hold 2000 people.